tregsthedev/IamTregsthedev/README.md

 ### Hi there 👋

+### A Little About me

+I'm a Web Developer, who is in love with everything git and coding.
+Progamming is my Hidden Talent to some people :P

 <!--
 **IamTregsthedev/IamTregsthedev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.